dd-hendon/nc-news/README.md

 ## Project Summary

-A basic reddit clone.
-Featuring topics, articles, users and comments.
+The back end of basic reddit clone.
+Serves topics, articles, users and comments.
 Consumers of the API can retrieve, post, edit and delete.

 Current features:

 - Topics, users and articles can all be served as arrays
+- Articles can be sorted and ordered with queries
-- Articles can be served by their own id
+- Articles can be served by id
 - Articles can be updated with votes
 - Arrays of comments for each article can be served by article id
-- Comments can be served by their own id
+- Comments can be served by id
 - Comments can be created and must be associated with an article id
 - Comments can be deleted